Lisbon is one of the sunniest cities in Europe and known for its spectacular hilltop vistas and delicious custard tarts (pastéis de nata).

 Another popular scam in Lisbon and Porto is men trying to offer drugs to tourists.
 In touristy areas, you’ll see men walk by and say “hashish, marijuana, cocaine”.
 They never approached me, but they came up to my boyfriend at least 20 times during our trip.
 The best thing to do is just say “no thanks” and keep walking.

 7. Don’t expect to have an early dinner

 Many restaurants in Lisbon close in the afternoon and re-open again at dinner time.
 Most restaurants open for dinner at 8:00 PM, which can make it difficult for visitors who want to have an early dinner.

 Only the very touristy restaurants will be open for dinner in the late afternoon or early evening.
 I recommend heading back to your accommodations in the afternoon to rest up before dinner or go to a café for a snack to tie you over.

-8. Thinking that bread in restaurants is free
+8. The bread in restaurants isn’t free

 When dining at restaurants in Lisbon, the waiter will usually put some things on your table.
 This may include bread, butter, olives, or other snacks.
 Many tourists from the USA or Canada would expect these items to be free, but that’s not the case in Portugal.

 If you eat the items brought to your table, you will see a charge for these items on your bill.
 If you’re interested in eating these items, you can check the menu for prices or ask the waiter how much it will cost.
 Otherwise, it’s perfectly acceptable to just say “no thank you” when the waiter tries to put them on your table.